Jean-Louis Carra: The Revolution

-The Annales patriotiques were a prodigious success; they were in all the clubs.
+The Annales patriotiques were in many clubs.
 In the villages every popular society had its Carra partisan.
-Everything that was said in these turbulent associations was collected by this paper, which spread all this from one end of France to the other.
+Everything that was said in these associations was collected by this paper, which spread information from one end of France to the other.

 As early as 29 December 1790, Carra appeared at the tribune of the Jacobin club, declaring war on the emperor Leopold, and adding that, to raise all the peoples of Germany, he only asked for 50,000 men, 12 presses, printers and paper, but then, even in this club, no one favored war, and Mirabeau had him covered in boos.

 On 8 September 1792, he presented himself at the bar of the legislative body, and had a gold snuffbox placed on the desk, which he said had been given to him by the King of Prussia, in recognition of a work he had dedicated to him, and asked that this gold be used to fight the sovereign who had given it to him: he ended by tearing up the signature of the letter that the king had addressed to him.
 However, several people claimed that, despite all these protestations of a republicanism that knew neither deference nor indulgence, Carra was the agent of a party that wanted to place the Duke of Brunswick on the throne of France.
 This suspicion found fertile ground with Robespierre, who branded him a traitor, notwithstanding the fact that Carra had consistently been one of his most effective collaborators.
 Carra was one of the main promoters of the attack on the Tuileries, August 10, and boasted about it in his paper.